MartinStudiosDev/Affordable-6-Bay-DIY-NAS-Build/README.md

 ## Power Supply Considerations

 The included PSU mounting bracket is designed around standard Flex ATX dimensions.
-While it should fit most Flex PSUs, fitment is only guaranteed for the specific model used in this build (link to be added).
+While it should fit most Flex PSUs, fitment is only guaranteed for the specific model used in this build.
+YOu can find it [here](https://amzn.to/4tF5a6t)!

 Because mechanical HDDs draw significant amperage during spin-up, especially when multiple drives start simultaneously, a high-quality and properly rated power supply is critical.